 The four islands on which the chimps live are off-limits to visitors, but you’re allowed to take a boat tour along their shores, where sightings are pretty much guaranteed.
 There are three options to do this:

-- You can make your way to Kuntaur village and organize a private tour from there, which can be most easily done via Kairoh Garden Lodge.
+- You can make your way to Kuntaur village and organize a private tour from there, which most people do via Kairoh Garden Lodge.

 - If you’re based on the coast and don’t want to travel all the way upriver on your own, you can take a guided overnight tour to the park, which would be the easiest and most comfortable, but also the most expensive option.